Last Updated on March 1, 2024 by Suzy

 What are the ticket prices?

-*Prices are subject to change and/or discounts online. *FREE – the park is free to visit although additional activities such as boating and mini-golf cost extra.
+Free, – the park is free, to visit although additional activities such as boating and mini-golf cost extra.
 None of the facilities are especially expensive.

 Is there parking?